kaspar030/RIOT/examples/suit_update/README.md

     the public key is b'a0fc7fe714d0c81edccc50c9e3d9e6f9c72cc68c28990f235ede38e4553b4724'

-We also need to generate a header file for the public key to be included in the firmware that will be programed in the device.
+This also generates the `public_key.h` that will be included in the built firmware.

-In examples/suit_update:

-    $ BOARD=samr21-xpro make suit/keyhdr

-You will get this message in the terminal:

-    xxd -i public.key > public_key.h

 ## Standalone node Using Ethos